-Final semester grade reports are available through the HUB website (http://www.buffalo.edu/hub/).
+Final semester grade reports are available through the HUB website.
 Interim grades may be available from Course Directors.
-Because official mail is sent to the student's permanent address, it is imperative that the students maintain current address information with the University; addresses can be updated via HUB.
-Students can check their final course grades through the HUB website.
+Official mail is sent to the student's permanent address, so it is imperative that the students maintain current address information with the University; addresses can be updated via HUB.